Store

 Return the sqlalchemy Table object or None if it is not stored.

 Update the sqlalchemy metadata for table schema.
-Call this method if you add tables in the sqlalchemy engine outside of this class.
+Call this method if you add tables in the sqlalchemy engine outside of this class or perform a rollback in the same transaction in which chronify added tables.

 backup(dst: Path | str, overwrite: bool = False) None